-The anime and manga industry is somewhat unpredictable.
-As much as an anime is well received by media critics, it does not mean that it will not be an audience failure.
-Check out below, anime that were critically acclaimed but that went unnoticed by Otaku.
+The anime and manga industry is unpredictable.
+As much as an anime is well received by media critics, that doesn't mean it won't be a ratings failure.
+Check out below, anime that were critically acclaimed but went unnoticed by otakus.

 1. Shin Sekai Yori

-Shin Sekai Yori it is hailed as a modern masterpiece.
-The dystopian tale brings an intriguing mystery and social commentary, but has failed to reach an audience.
+Shin Sekai Yori is hailed as a modern masterpiece.
+The dystopian tale brings intriguing mystery and social commentary, but failed to reach an audience.

-Anyway, the Watamote it was a big failure with Japanese fans, but it was a hit with American fans.
-O Mangaka he went on to say that the manga is continued due to its popularity outside Japan.
+Anyway, the Watamote it was a huge flop with Japanese fans, but was a hit with American fans.
+O mangaka even said that the manga is continued due to its popularity outside of Japan.

 3. Serial Experiments Lain

 Serial Experiments Lain it's in the underground within the international community, but it was a failure in Japan.
-The tale of a girl being dragged into the world full of conspiracies was, according to the producer Yasuki Ueda, created as part of a "Cultural war against American culture and the American sense of values that we adopted after World War II”.
+The tale about a girl being dragged into the world full of conspiracies was, according to the producer Yasuki Ueda, created as part of a “culture war against American culture and the American sense of values we adopted after World War II”.

 4. Ghost Stories

-An article has already been made just for this anime in question (which you can even read it on here).
-Ghost Stories it's an anime underground, including in Brazil, despite having made its debut in the Toonami.
+An article has already been made for this anime in question (which you can even read here).
+Ghost Stories it's an anime underground, including in Brazil, despite having debuted in the Toonami.

-The anime became popular in the United States due to the American dubbing that satirized the anime and that took away the vibe more serious of Japanese dubbing.
-However, the anime flopped in Japan because it had no commercial appeal and failed to reach an audience.
+The anime became popular in the United States due to the American dubbing that satirized the anime and took away the vibe most serious of the Japanese dubbing.
+However, the anime flopped in Japan as it lacked commercial appeal and failed to reach an audience.

-Let's face it, the anime and manga market is already SATURATED Anime /manga style moe.
-After the success of K-On, what was most common to see in high anime was moe behind moe.
+Let's face it, the anime and manga market is already SATURATED anime/manga style moe.
+After the success of K-On, what was most common to see in anime in high era moe behind moe.

-Fortunately, this trend is currently falling and otaku are kind of sick of just finding anime/manga moe.
+Fortunately, this trend is currently on the wane and otakus are kind of fed up with only finding anime/manga moe.